Release the Pressure: Critical reception

 In 1992, Melody Maker named the song "Single of the Week", writing that Earl Sixteen's "laid-back drawl weaves in and out of the slow, seductive groove and alternates with a beautiful Arabian keyboard melody.
 It works a perfect charm.
 The trance dance FX will have you levitating and, in such a vulnerable physical and mental state, the Andy Weatherall-esque drum rolls will catch you unawares every time."
 A reviewer from Music Week gave the 1996 version three out of five, describing it as a "very commercial dub techno tune."

-Brad Beatnik from the RM Dance Update, rated it five out of five and named it Tune of the Week, declaring it as a "cool, soulful ragga-fuelled track".
-He concluded with that "once again, the production quality is superb and Leftfield provide plenty for the feet and the mind."
+Roger Morton from NME noted that it contains "a plea for 'peace and unity'", "that might sound hackneyed in other hand.
+But the stately euphoric rubberised techno dub of Barnes and Daley's sequencing easily holds the sentiments aloft."
+Brad Beatnik from the RM Dance Update, gave it five out of five and named it Tune of the Week, declaring it as a "cool, soulful ragga-fuelled track".
+He concluded, "Once again, the production quality is superb and Leftfield provide plenty for the feet and the mind."